 Qt Remote Objects Replica

-A compiled replica is a QRemoteObjectReplica based type, where the derived class definition is automatically generated by the repc compiler.
-Only a header file is generated (and using the REPC_REPLICA macro in your .pro file can make generation part of the build process), but it is a complete type.
-There is no public constructor, you need to use the QRemoteObjectNode::acquire template function to create the Replica instance.
+.pro file, this makes the generation part of the build process.
+Although only a header is generated, it's a complete type.
+There is no public constructor, so you need to use the QRemoteObjectNode::acquire template function to create the Replica instance.

-© 2018 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.